 CBILS and SME R&D tax credits

-If the funds you receive from your Coronavirus Business Interruption Loan Scheme or “CBILS” loan are not used for R&D then you can still claim for SME R&D tax credits on your qualifying R&D expenditure.
+If the funds you receive from your CBILS loan are not used for R&D then you can still claim SME R&D tax credits on your qualifying expenditure.
 However, you do need to ensure that your CBILS loan is clearly separated from your R&D spend.

-You may find different opinions online, but on May 28th 2020 HMRC published guidance clarifying the state aid rules which affects the CBILS loans:
+You may find different opinions online, but on May 28th 2020 HMRC clarified how state aid rules affect CBILS loans:

 “[CBILS] is notified State aid, meaning that s1138(1)(a) CTA 2009 could potentially prevent a claim for SME relief.
 We would only expect this to happen where the loan relates specifically to the company’s expenditure incurred on an R&D project rather than providing general support for the company.”

-- Carefully check the terms and conditions of the loan to ensure that it does not require for the funds to be used on anything that might form part of your SME R&D tax credit expenditure (eg paying staff involved in your R&D claim).
-If you’re unsure about which costs you’ll use in your R&D tax credit claim, read our guide on the subject.
+- Carefully check the terms and conditions of the CBILS loan.
+Some CBILS loans may have expenditure conditions attached to them.
+You should ensure that you are not required to spend your CBILS loan on anything that will form your R&D tax credit expenditure (eg paying staff involved in your R&D claim).
+If you’re unsure about which costs you’ll use in your R&D claim, read our guide on the subject.